 9.1 U.S. Based Processing.
 Except where specifically noted in the Terms of Service, Customer Data will be transferred outside the EEA and processed in the United States.

 9.2 Application of Standard Contractual Clauses.
-The Standard Contractual Clauses will apply to Customer Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognised by the European Commission as providing an adequate level of protection for personal data (as described in the GDPR).
+The Standard Contractual Clauses will apply to Customer Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognized by the European Commission as providing an adequate level of protection for Personal Data.
 The Standard Contractual Clauses will not apply to Customer Data that is not transferred, either directly or via onward transfer, outside the EEA.
-Notwithstanding the foregoing, the Standard Contractual Clauses will not apply where the data is transferred in accordance with a recognised compliance standard for the lawful transfer of personal data (as defined in the GDPR) outside the EEA, such as the EU-US and Swiss-U.S Privacy Shield Frameworks.10.
+Notwithstanding the foregoing, the Standard Contractual Clauses will not apply where the data is transferred in accordance with a recognized compliance standard for the lawful transfer of Personal Data outside the EEA, such as when necessary for the performance of Covered Services pursuant to the Terms of Service or with your consent.10.
 Termination of the Addendum

 This Addendum will continue in force until the termination of our processing in accordance with the Terms of Service (the “Termination Date”).11.
 Return or Deletion of Customer Data